 Operating revenues and expenses come from sources that are connected directly to the Financing Authority's business function, which is to provide financing for public capital improvements serving California State University, Channel Islands.
 The Financing Authority currently receives special taxes from housing originally financed by the Financing Authority.
-The Financing Authority then transfers the income less general, administrative, and other operating costs to California State University Channel Islands Site Authority where the lease obligation is being paid.
+The Financing Authority then transfers the income less general, administrative, and other operating costs to California State University Channel Islands Site Authority who is paying the debt.